encodis/mokuwiki/README.md

 4. The output filename of a file will be a "slugified" version of the title (which might completely unrelated to the *input* filename).
 So an input file with the name "file1.md" and a title of "A Page Title" will produce an output file named "a_page_title.md" in the output folder.
 5. You can define a "display" name using `[[Display Name|A Page Name]]` which will become `[Display Name](a_page_name.html)`.
 6. It assumes that the eventual output will be HTML, so the links end in ".html".
+7. If an equivalent title cannot be found for a link then it outputs a bracketed span with the class "broken", e.g. `[No Such Page]{.broken}`.
+This can be used to style broken links.
-5. Tags must be in a YAML list (i.e. enclosed in brackets).
+8. Tags must be in a YAML list (i.e. enclosed in brackets).
-6. Tags cannot contain spaces, brackets or punctuation (specify multi-word tags with underscores "like_this").
+9. Tags cannot contain spaces, brackets or punctuation (specify multi-word tags with underscores "like_this").
-6. Additional tags can be specified using various operators:
+10. Additional tags can be specified using various operators:
     a. "tag1 tag2" includes pages with tag1 *or* tag2
     b. "tag1 +tag2" includes pages with tag1 *and* tag2
     c. "tag1 -tag2" includes pages with tag1 that do *not* have tag2